Log Calabi-Yau mirror symmetry and non-archimedean disks: Conjectures

 Both conjectures are proven in dimension two in \cite[4.13,4.15]{Mandel_Tropical_theta_functions}, some higher dimensional cases (with important representation theoretic implications) of both conjectures are proven in \cite[9.7,9.10.3]{Gross_Canonical_bases}.
-Proofs of both conjectures in a wide range of cluster examples, including all for which the {\it Full Fock-Goncharov Conjecture} has been established, have been announced by Mandel, Cheung, Magee and Miller.
+Both conjectures have been proven in a wide range of cluster examples, including all for which the {\it Full Fock-Goncharov Conjecture} has been established, in \cite{Travis25}.
+In \cite{BL} the authors prove that $\cO(\bbU)$ admits a {\it valuatively independent} basis, i.e. a vector space basis that satisfies \cref{conj:ind} (such a basis is not, in general, unique, but they show that the tropicalisations, i.e. the induced set of functions on $\Sk(U)$, is independent of the particular basis).

-In many applications, partial minimal models are more important than the log Calabi-Yau varieties themselves, e.g.\ a semi-simple algebraic group is a partial minimal model of its (log Calabi-Yau) open Bruhat cell, and the vector space of regular functions on the group is obviously a fundamental representation, see \cite[\S 0.4]{Gross_Canonical_bases}.